statbiophys/NoisET/README.md

-# NoisET (sampling NOISe & Expansion of T-cells  bayesian inference.)
+# NoisET  sampling NOIse & Expansion of T-cells.)
+NoisET is a computational tool allowing to assess sampling noise [ref] and detect responding Tcells clones to a given stimuli using bayesian inference and RepSeq longitudinal data.

 !!!
 Still in construction